 - Cook the pasta in plenty of boiling water for 12-15 minutes

-- Heat the oil in a large frying pan
+- Meanwhile, heat the oil in a large frying pan

 - Add the cauliflower and fry for 3 minutes

-- Add the garlic, chilli and pine nuts and cook for another 2-3 minutes
+- Add the garlic, chilli, sultanas and pine nuts and cook for another 2-3 minutes

-- Add the pasta, sultanas, lemon zest and juice
+- Add the pasta, lemon zest and juice and stir to mix well

-- Season with salt and pepper nad toss together with the parmesan
+- Season with salt and pepper and toss together with the parmesan